tadrian/Tips-Trix/README.md

 return
 ```

-### Kill all notes processes, also works with Notes 64bits
+### HCL Notes - Kill all notes processes, also works with Notes 64bits
 ```
 Run, C:\notes\nsd.exe -kill
 ```

-### Switch to another location in notes starting with 'c' using Shortcut CTRL+2
+### HCL Notes - Switch to another location in notes starting with 'c' using Shortcut CTRL+2
 ```
 ^2::
 SetKeyDelay,50